airscripts/awesome-steam-deck/README.md

 Contributions and suggestions about how to improve this project are welcome!
 Please follow [our contribution guidelines](https://github.com/airscripts/awesome-steam-deck/blob/main/CONTRIBUTING.md).

-If you want to support my work you can do it following me, leaving a star, sharing my projects or also with the links below.
+If you want to support my work you can do it following me, leaving a star, sharing my projects or also donating at the links below.
 Choose what you find more suitable for you:

 <a href="https://sponsor.airscript.it" target="_blank" rel="noopener noreferrer">